Visa name

 $51,600

-That income threshold exists to ensure you can actually live in Mexico without relying on local benefits.
-In practice, it should cover rent, groceries, health insurance, transportation, and leave a buffer.
-For context, the median local monthly salary in Mexico is approximately 30,000 MXN — so the visa threshold is deliberately set above average local earnings.
+The income bar is set so you can actually live in Mexico without tapping local benefits.
+In practice it should cover rent, groceries, health insurance, and transport, and leave something spare at the end of the month.
+For context: the median local monthly salary in Mexico is roughly 30,000 MXN.
+The visa threshold is pitched above that on purpose.

 Tax implications

-Mexico taxes residents on worldwide income once you cross 183 days per year OR establish your "center of vital interests" in Mexico (whichever comes first).
-Foreign-source income is taxable but tax treaties with the US, Canada, UK, and most EU states provide foreign tax credits.
-Non-residents pay Mexican tax only on Mexico-source income.
-Many nomads structure stays to avoid triggering Mexican tax residency in any given year.
+Mexico taxes residents on worldwide income once you cross 183 days per year, or once your "center of vital interests" lands in Mexico — whichever happens first.
+Foreign-source income is taxable, but tax treaties with the US, Canada, the UK, and most EU states bring foreign tax credits into play.
+Non-residents only pay Mexican tax on Mexico-source income.
+Many nomads structure their year to avoid tripping the residency test at all.

-Tax outcomes depend on your personal circumstances, your home country's rules, and any tax treaties.
-Do not rely on this summary as tax advice — consult a qualified advisor licensed in both Mexico and your home country before making decisions.
+Your actual tax outcome depends on your personal situation, your home country's rules, and any tax treaties between the two.
+Do not treat this as tax advice.
+Talk to someone qualified in both Mexico and your home country before you decide.

 Application process